What Is Septic Tank?

 We know that 1 cubic meter = 1000 Liters = 2300/1000 = 2.3 Cum

 Area required @ 1.8m depth = 2.3/1.8 = 1.2 Sqm

-We take Length and Width ratio of Septic Tank is 4:1 or 2:1
+We take the Length and Width ratio of the Septic Tank as 4:1 or 2:1

 Length(L): Breath(B) ratio taken as 4 : 1

 So, 4 B x B = 1.2 Sq. m where B=0.54m